anilkarela/AI-Jarvis/README.md

 ## AI-Jarvis
-a simply python program to do voice commands i named it shree first install all modules i used in this program
+a python program to do voice commands i named it shree first install all modules i used in this program